11 Signs You’re Simping (And How to Stop It)

 3. Focus on your own goals and interests.

 One of the best ways to stop simping is to focus on your own goals and interests.
-This might involve pursuing a hobby or career goal or spending time with friends and family.
+This might involve pursuing a hobby or career goal, or spending time with friends and family.

 By focusing on your own life, you can build self-esteem and a sense of purpose, which can help you avoid simping behavior.

-4. Learn to say “no”
+4. Learn to say “no.”

 Learning to say “no” is an important part of stopping simping.
 This might involve turning down invitations or requests that don’t align with your own interests or goals.
-By saying “no,” you can assert your own needs and interests and avoid constantly putting someone else’s needs before your own.

 5. Develop a healthy sense of self-respect